bishwaranjans/FintechInnovation/bin/README.md

 4. Add pagination and filtering to v1 and v2 of the banks APIs.
 - Non-Functional requirements
   - The client should be able to define the page size, default being 5.
   - A filter for countrycode, product and other values should be added.

 5. Refactor the existing code base.
     - Feel free to add comments to the code to clarify the changes you are making.
-## Assumptions
-- Query strings can be used for defining the page size, page number and filter.
-Please note that query string parameters are case sensitive.
-Make sure to pass parameter as mentioned below.
-- Paging
-    - Query string - **'pagesize'** can used to specify the record number per page.
-    - Query string - **'pagenumber'** can be used to specify the desired page number to retrieve the records.
-- Filter
-    - Filter Options are - **'id'**,**'countrycode'**,**'product'**,**'auth'**,**'name'**
-    - For any invalid filter parameter, the APIs will return default result and will ignore any invalid value specified.
-## Scope Of Improvements/TODO:
-- Retrieve remote calls with async
+## Sending in the assignment
+- You may send in the assignment on a git repository or as a zip.